MihaiS7/ChatGPT-Integrated-Voice-Assistant/README.md

 ## To-Do List:

-- Implement wake word functionality: Trigger the assistant by saying "Hi Buxi."
+- Implement wake word functionality: Trigger the assistant by saying "Hi Bixi."
 - Incorporate diverse features:
   - Ask for the current time
   - Inquire about the weather